haenara-shin/Kaggle/README.md

 # Kaggle
 ![competition](https://road-to-kaggle-grandmaster.vercel.app/api/badges/haenara/competition)
 - I become a Kaggle Expert and join the ranking in the Code competition section on Jan.
 19, 2022.
-For the time being, I will not participate in any competition due to just focusing on the newly started graduate programs.
+For the time being, I will not participate in any competition due to just focusing on the newly started programs.
 However, this won't be long.

 ```bash